bitranox/bitranox_template_py_cli/DEVELOPMENT.md

 - For private repos, set `CODECOV_TOKEN` (see `.env.example`) or export it in your shell.
 - For public repos, a token is typically not required.
 - Because Codecov requires a revision, the test harness commits (allow-empty) immediately before uploading.
 Remove or amend that commit after the run if you do not intend to keep it.

+### Conda Build Caveats

+The repository includes a Conda recipe under `packaging/conda/`.
+In CI the build logs often print "done," yet the solver can still fail if one of our runtime dependencies is not available on conda-forge (or another configured channel).
+Conda reports an `ExplainedDependencyNeedsBuildingError` for whatever package is missing.
+The build command itself may exit with 0, so the logs look green, but the dependency remains unsatisfied locally and in CI until we publish it to a Conda channel we control.

+Options:
+- Package the missing dependency on conda-forge or an internal channel (preferred solution).
+- Allow the Conda step to fail/skip knowingly.
+- Mark the dependency for pip installation inside the recipe (stopgap).

+#### Pip workaround (trade-offs)
+- **How**: Remove the dependency from the `run:` section and add `pip install ...` for it inside the recipe build script.
+- **Pros**: keeps the build green; package still installed; minimal change.
+- **Cons**: mixes pip and Conda managers; loses Conda binary/reproducibility benefits; broader supply-chain surface.
+- **Acceptable when**: the dependency is unlikely to land on conda-forge soon; it is pure Python; the team accepts mixed environments.
+- **Avoid when**: you need fully reproducible Conda environments or the dependency includes native code.

+Treat the pip workaround as a temporary fix; the long-term answer is to publish the missing dependency to a Conda channel.